paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 Fiber.Start.Log("Warning Log Message", warning: true);
 ```

-## Precompiling Fibers for the Greater Good
+## Precompiling Fibers for the Good
 Most fiber commands take a function.
 On reference, each function creates an anonymous class.
 It is the same for methods, lambdas or inner functions.
 By precompiling a fiber and reusing it, we avoid the associated garbage collection.
 When creating a function reference, all data except enclosing class fields are frozen.
 Also, fibers run over time.
 Be careful not to run the same fiber while a previous one is still going.
 The absolute best pattern uses an inner class.

 ``` c#